 Oh, how glad we were we made that decision!

 How not to buy Copper Canyon train tickets #1 – Email

-One week to go: I emailed the address on the El Chepe website in my best patchy Spanish, to ask if you could buy tickets at El Fuerte station or if we could only get them on board.
+One week to go: I emailed the address on the El Chepe website (this link is to their new website, which launched in April 2018) in my best patchy Spanish, to ask if you could buy tickets at El Fuerte station or if we could only get them on board.
 I never got an answer.

 How not to buy Copper Canyon train tickets #2 – Turn up at the Viajes Flamingo office in Los Mochis